hiveeyes/saraswati/README.rst

 This software gets developed for the "Bee Observer" (BOB) project, a joint endeavour initiated by the
-`Cognitive neuroinformatics group at the University of Bremen <http://www.cognitive-neuroinformatics.com/en/>`_ and the independent research and development group Hiveeyes, see also:
+`Cognitive neuroinformatics group at the University of Bremen <http://www.cognitive-neuroinformatics.com/en/>`_ and the people of the independent research and development project `Hiveeyes <https://hiveeyes.org/>`_, see also:

 - `hiverize.org - Vernetzt.
 Smart.
 Imkern. <https://hiverize.org/>`_
 - `The Hiveeyes Project <https://hiveeyes.org/>`_
-- `Bee Observer (BOB) - Uni Bremen und Hiveeyes werden als Citizen-Science-Projekte vom Forschungsministerium unterstützt <https://community.hiveeyes.org/t/bee-observer-bob-uni-bremen-und-hiveeyes-werden-als-citizen-science-projekte-vom-forschungsministerium-unterstutzt/454>`_
+- `Uni Bremen und Hiveeyes werden als Citizen-Science-Projekte vom Forschungsministerium unterstützt <https://community.hiveeyes.org/t/bee-observer-bob-uni-bremen-und-hiveeyes-werden-als-citizen-science-projekte-vom-forschungsministerium-unterstutzt/454>`_
 - `System für kontinuierliche Audio-Aufzeichnung (BOB Projekt, Phase 1) <https://community.hiveeyes.org/t/system-fur-kontinuierliche-audio-aufzeichnung-bob-projekt-phase-1/728>`_

 ******************
 State of the onion
 ******************
 THIS IS A WORK IN PROGRESS.
 THERE MIGHT BE DRAGONS.
+YOU HAVE BEEN WARNED.

 The software is based on GStreamer_ and the `GStreamer Python Bindings`_, in turn using the fine PyGObject_ under the hood.